homemadearcade/zero/todo/___TRASH.md

   A layer either has colliders or it doesnt.
 A layer is given a texture id.
   Layers is an object on GameModel.
 A Layer has a texture Id.
 You can look up the depth  a brush/eraser is supposed to be on by finding its Layer object.
 The layer object also
   Save BG PG FG to the aws images object

+INSTANCES IN RELATIONSHIP MENU
+  Choose instances in relation editor
+  Effect Instance id?
+Create a generelized id structure for everything.
+    event.classIdB, classIdA would actually just be idA, idB, and then that id will relate to like objectclass/adsoasd98/ or objectinstance/oiasdljkasdna or playerinstance/kj.hasdkhjasd
+    ID system for objects vs player vs project, etc? is that smart?
+Like be able to figure out what anything is based on its id?
+  Also like basically effects should not use ClassA and ClassB effect Suffix shouldnt really be a thing.
+Its like just Whats effected, an instance or a class?? or what??

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------